emersion/emersion.fr/content/blog/2018-12-03-status-update-6.md

 Arch users can now install the `grim` package from the community repo.

 mrsh development is still moving forward, little by little.
-Functions have been implemented by Drew and the `umask` builtin by benofbrown (thanks!).
+Functions have been implemented by Drew Devault and the `umask` builtin by benofbrown (thanks!).
 Redirecting a builtin's output now works (since builtins are not spawned in separate processes, we need to have special cases for those).
 Another notable addition is support for profiles, now mrsh can be used as a login shell!

 I also spent quite some time trying to understand what was going on with a [weird bug][mrsh issue 48].
 After executing command substitution (for instance,